Start a podcast the easy way - grab basic gear, pick a niche, and use a host that helps you grow, monetize, and build your brand fast.

 A great example?
 The true-crime podcast Criminal – it’s pretty clear what they cover.

-Our head of marketing, Brett, runs his own podcast where he interviews young entrepreneur guests:
+The head of marketing at Whop, Brett runs his own podcast where he interviews young entrepreneur guests.
+An interview format works for this long-form, insightful video content.

-Here are some podcast formats and when they work best:
+Here are the main podcast formats and who they work best for:

 Episode length can also vary (a lot): solo editorial podcasts might be short and punchy (around 15 minutes), while discussion or call-in shows can go long – some even run for several hours.